 After the war, Barbara took a job at the International African Institute in London, and soon became the assistant editor for the journal Africa.
 Here the world of anthropologists provided rich and amusing fodder for Barbara's comedic pen.
 During this time, Barbara lived with her sister Hilary, now with the BBC, in a Pimlico flat where she wrote stories for women's magazines, but without success.
 More significantly, she revised Some Tame Gazelle and submitted it to the publisher Jonathan Cape in 1949.
-To her delight it was accepted and published in 1950, to favorable reviews.
+To her delight it was accepted and published in 1950, to favourable reviews.
 Her career as a published writer was launched.

 From then on every few years a new Pym novel was produced.
 Excellent Women was published by Cape in 1952, followed the next year by Jane and Prudence.
 1955 saw the publication of Less Than Angels, A Glass of Blessings came out in 1958, and No Fond Return of Love appeared in 1961.
 To scholars and critics, these six early novels form the Barbara Pym canon, a body of work that establishes her unique style and presages her lasting importance.
 In them, she probes the human condition, seen through the prism of such quotidian events as jumble sales and walks in the woods.
 Her characters are unassuming people leading unremarkable lives; Pym became the chronicler of quiet lives.
 As Mildred Lathbury, the first-person narrator of Excellent Women observes, 'After all, life was like that for most of us—the small unpleasantnesses rather than the great tragedies; the little useless longings rather than the great renunciations and dramatic love affairs of history or fiction.'

 In 1982 Hazel Holt, Barbara's close friend, International African Institute colleague, and literary executor prepared An Unsuitable Attachment for publication, followed by Crampton Hodnet in 1985.
 In 1987 Civil to Strangers was published, together with several short stories selected by Holt.
-A Very Private Eye, an autobiograpy drawn from Barbara's diaries and letters, was edited and published by Hazel Holt and Hilary Pym in 1984, and Holt's biograpy A Lot to Ask: A Life of Barbara Pym was published in 1990.
+A Very Private Eye, an autobiography drawn from Barbara's diaries and letters, was edited and published by Hazel Holt and Hilary Pym in 1984, and Holt's biography A Lot to Ask: A Life of Barbara Pym was published in 1990.

 Barbara Pym novels still sparkle as brightly as jewels on the literary landscape.
-The real world has changed enormously in the years since she wrote her last story, but the "entirely recognizable world" she created remains forever intact, beckoning readers to return time and again.
+The real world has changed enormously in the years since she wrote her last story, but the 'entirely recognizable world' she created remains forever intact, beckoning readers to return time and again.
 They are rewarded anew by the richness of Pym's unique gifts to her readers.
-It appears that Barbara Pym has achieved the "immortality that most authors would want--to feel that their work would be immediately recognized as having been written by them and nobody else."
+It appears that Barbara Pym has achieved the 'immortality that most authors would want – to feel that their work would be immediately recognized as having been written by them and nobody else.'